Jashansimak/Jashansimak.github.in/README.md

   Introduction to Kernel , Shell its types and    different commands

 Kernel -   In an operating system, the kernel is the core component that acts as a bridge between the hardware and the software.

+Shell
+ In an operating system, a shell acts as an interface between the user and the kernel, allowing users to interact with the system by executing commands.

+ Types of shell

+        Bash